Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Methodology

-\textbf{BERTSCORE} is an evaluation metric for text generation that leverages pre-trained BERT embeddings \citep{zhang2019bertscore}.
-Unlike traditional metrics that rely on exact n-gram matches, BERTSCORE measures the semantic similarity between tokens in the System Summary (SS) and Reference Summary (RS) by comparing their contextual embeddings.
+\textbf{BERTScore} is an evaluation metric for text generation that leverages pre-trained BERT embeddings \citep{zhang2019bertscore}.
+Unlike traditional metrics that rely on exact $n$-gram matches, BERTScore measures the semantic similarity between tokens in the SS and the RS by comparing their contextual embeddings.
 This method captures the semantic meaning even when the exact words differ.
-BERTSCORE generates contextual embeddings for the tokens in both the SS and RS, where each embedding reflects the surrounding context of the word.
+It generates contextual embeddings for tokens in both the SS and RS, where each embedding reflects the surrounding context of the word.
 The similarity between tokens is computed using cosine similarity.
-For each token in the RS, BERTSCORE identifies the most similar token in the SS, and vice versa, to compute precision and recall.
+For each token in the RS, BERTScore identifies the most similar token in the SS, and vice versa, to compute precision and recall.